 This Compensation Discussion and Analysis describes the material elements of our executive compensation program during 2020.
 It also provides an overview of our executive compensation philosophy, including our principal compensation policies and practices.
-Finally, it analyzes how and why the compensation and talent committee of our board of directors arrived at the specific compensation decisions for our named executive officers in 2020, and discusses the key factors that the compensation and talent committee considered in determining named executive officer compensation.
+Finally, it analyzes how and why the compensation and talent committee of our board of directors arrived at the specific compensation decisions for our named executive officers in 2020, and discusses the key factors that the compensation and talent committee of mamed executive officer compensation.